Paying off multiple credit cards

-When used correctly credit cards can be an important asset.
+When used correctly credit cards can be an important money management tool.
 They can come in handy for paying unexpected bills, taking advantage of included credit card benefits and keeping cash transactions to a minimum, allowing you to make your cash work for you as you earn interest on it.
 That is, as long as you pay your balance in full when required, to avoid paying interest.

 Of course there are also times where credit cards can disadvantage your financial situation, such as if you struggle to pay the balance on time, you find it difficult to stay under the credit limit and if your spending habits result in ‘living above your means’.
 This can all produce extra fees and charges, as well as affect your credit score, which can make it difficult to get a loan in the future.